alok-ai-lab/MRep-DeepInsight/README.md

 ## Download and Install

-1. Download Matlab package MRep-DeepInsight from the link above.
+1. Download Matlab package MRep-DeepInsight.tar.gz or the entire directory from the link above.
 Store it in your working directory.
 Gunzip and untar as follows:

     ```Matlab
-    >> gunzip DeepInsight3D_pkg.tar.gz
+    >> gunzip MRep-DeepInsight.tar.gz
-    >> tar -xvf DeepInsight3D_pkg.tar
+    >> tar -xvf MRep-DeepInsight.tar
     ```

-2. Download example dataset from the following link (caution: data size is 88MB):
+2. Download example dataset from the following link (caution: data size is 17MB):

     `http://emu.src.riken.jp/DeepInsight/download_files/dataset1.mat`